 \subsubsection{Labor Movement}

-With the large-scale adoption of digital technologies, labor unions have turned to online platforms as tools to engage with members, recruit new participants, and communicate with stakeholders.
-Scholars emphasize that unions’ strategies are shaped not only by external political contexts, but also by internal organizational choices~\cite{martinez2003new}.
-In this regard,~\citet{frege_2004_varieties} identifies six strategic choices related to union revitalization, among which \emph{organizing}—recruiting, representing, and retaining members, as well as expanding mobilization capacity—is particularly relevant in the digital context.
-Within these revitalization strategies, communication is central: discourse frames provide unions with a way to articulate grievances, propose solutions, and mobilize collective identities, thereby directly supporting organizing efforts.
-Building on this perspective, a consistent body of literature has linked framing and the labor movement. ~\citet{kelly1998rethinking} adapts the collective action frames introduced by~\citet{snow1988ideology} to the labor context and argues that successful organizing depends on workers interpreting grievances as unjust, identifying solutions, and believing collective action can be effective.
+With the widespread adoption of digital technologies, labor unions increasingly use online platforms to engage members, recruit participants, and communicate with stakeholders.
+Union strategies are shaped by both external political contexts and internal organizational choices~\cite{martinez2003new}.
+Among revitalization strategies, \emph{organizing}—recruiting, representing, retaining members, and expanding mobilization capacity—is particularly prominent in digital settings~\cite{frege_2004_varieties}.
+Communication plays a central role in these efforts, as discourse frames help articulate grievances, propose solutions, and mobilize collective identities.

+A substantial body of work links framing to labor organizing.
+Building on collective action theory~\cite{snow1988ideology},~\citet{kelly1998rethinking} argues that successful mobilization depends on workers perceiving injustice, identifying solutions, and believing in collective efficacy.
 Similarly,~\citet{voss2000breaking} highlights the importance of identifying the right strategic repertoires of communication and engagement for the labor revitalization efforts to be successful.
-Other foundational work that followed highlights the importance of identifying the right frames for women and minorities~\cite{bronfenbrenner2005organizing} and millenials~\cite{milkman2013back}.
+Other foundational work that followed highlights the importance of identifying the right frames for women and minorities~\cite{bronfenbrenner2005organizing}, and millenials~\cite{milkman2013back}.